-We focus on three public primary schools: Meali, Losirwa, and Oldeani
+We focus on three public primary schools: Meali, Losirwa, and Oldeani and the Hope School for Girls and Boys, an independent non-profit school

 Tanzania’s public school system is extensive, but most facilities are rudimentary, particularly in rural areas.
 The government provides some teachers, some buildings, and a tiny budget for miscellaneous items.
 Primary school, K-VII, and now secondary school is required – for both boys and girls.

-The people of these communities live in extreme poverty and cannot afford even the most basic classroom necessities like books and desks to augment what the government provides.
+The people of these communities live in extreme poverty and cannot afford the most basic classroom necessities like books and desks to augment what the government provides.
 Friends of Meali International’s approach has been to “adopt” a school, give it a boost in infrastructure in ways that would have taken the community and government decades to accomplish, then maintain our relationship by providing a variety of ongoing support programs.
 Once a school is in “maintenance mode” we focus our capital improvement efforts on a different school.

 Infrastructure improvements include: providing textbooks and desks; adding classrooms and renovating existing ones; creating housing for the teachers so they can live close to the school; building latrines; establishing a student center with kitchen, dining hall, library, computer center, solar power where there is no electric; large water cisterns that catch rain water, as well as smaller items like projectors, copy machines, etc.